-- Shampoos, sprays, and dips are a cost-effective way to kill fleas and ticks on contact.
-This is an appropriate option for pets that already have a parasite problem.
+- Shampoos, sprays, and dips are cost-effective ways to kill fleas and ticks on contact.
+These are appropriate options for pets that already have a parasite problem.

-For advice on which preventative treatment to use, consult with the experienced veterinarians at Germantown Vet Clinic.
+For advice on which preventative treatment to use, consult with the experienced veterinarians at Germantown Vet.
 We can write your pet a prescription if necessary.

-Start Flea and Tick Prevention for Your Dog Today
+Start Flea & Tick Prevention for Your Dog Today

 Fleas and ticks often come out of nowhere, so don’t wait until an infestation takes over your home to do something about these pests!
 Administer a preventative treatment to help your dog stay happy, healthy, and pest-free.

-To start your dog on flea and tick prevention medication, or to treat an existing pest problem, please contact Germantown Vet in Montgomery County today.
+To start your dog on flea and tick prevention medication or treat an existing pest problem, please contact Germantown Vet in Montgomery County today.